OpenHFT/Chronicle-Wire/README.md

     (and JSON) formats of this library.  c.f.
 Wire is designed to be human readable first, based on YAML, and has a range of options to make it more efficient, the most extreme being fixed position binary.

+ Msgpack has support for embedded binary, whereas Wire has support for
+    comments and hints to improve rendering for human consumption.

 The documentation looks well thought out, and it is worth emulating.